JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Click outside or esc to close the modal, perhaps use the hook #DONE
 - The page for a separate post/reply should also show the replies #DONE Did it for posts let's do it for replies
 - Show replies to a reply #DONE
-- If it is a reply then it should also include the parent above
+- If it is a reply then it should also include the parent above #DONE
 - Sort replies by likes and number of comments if likes are the same and then by newest
 - Invalidate the fetch request so that the new reply shows up #DONE
 - Show number of replies below each reply and fetch them upon clicking on the show more banner without loading a new page